dalalsoham/Save-nature/README.md

 ## Save Nature Website

-This is a nature related website only using HTML,CSS,JS & BOOTSTRAP.
+This is a nature related commercial website only using HTML,CSS,JS & BOOTSTRAP.
 It is also device friendly.
 ## Authors

 - [@dalalsoham](https://github.com/dalalsoham)